mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 But why stop here?
 I enjoy performance quests, and this looks like one.
 Can this code be done better?
 Faster?
 Stronger?

 Let's outline the limitations:
-  - all byte arrays keys are short (low cardinality implies short strings)
+  - All byte arrays keys are short (low cardinality usually implies short strings)
   - A Map lookup requires a value type with proper `hashCode` and `equals`
   - Testing the *value* of a byte array means constantly calculating `hashCode` and `equals`